3 Common Spring Pests and Their Identification

 There are several species of stink bugs, the most common being the Brown Marmorated Stink Bug, which has become an increasing annoyance for Des Moines residents since its discovery in Nebraska in 2010, then in Iowa in 2011.
 The first of these stink bugs were found in Polk county, IA in 2013, and this invasive species is quickly becoming a well known household pest.
 Their name comes from the strong odor that is released when they’re squished – often compared to the smell of rotten cilantro.
 They are about ⅝” long, shaped like a shield, and have a brownish-grey color.

 During fall, stink bugs enter homes through small cracks or crevices in your home, and will live inside the wall voids over the winter.
 In spring, they will then exit homes to go back outdoors.
 We believe that a recurring maintenance program is crucial to removing these invasive pests from your home.
 They are not social creatures, so once a population has been removed, maintenance can help keep another population from moving in.
+We understand that Stink Bug control is still evolving, since they are relatively new, and we continue to research the top application techniques.

 It’s important to inspect your property during early spring for signs of wasp nests.
 These painful insects will begin creating nests in small, dark spaces inside and outside of your home.
 In the late summer, new queens are birthed and they seek out shelter to over-winter, while the old queen and remaining members of the hive die off during the winter.
 The new queen emerges in the spring to find a new location for the hive to begin growing the population.